OlegNovikov.com

 Convenience and flexibility go a long way

-Several paragraphs below deal with the disadvantages of zoom lenses and show that ffl lenses are still better in many respects (generally, they are better optically, smaller, lighter, faster and cheaper).
+Several paragraphs below deal with the disadvantages of zoom lenses and show that FFL lenses are still better in many respects (generally, they are better optically, smaller, lighter, faster and cheaper).
 Yet, once again, zoom lenses are much more popular, which goes to say that convenience and flexibility go a long way.

 Not as fast...